 - Radiofrequency ablation – a probe is inserted into the tumor, and an electrical current is sent through the probe to heat and destroy the tumor

-- Targeted therapy – biologic agents are used to target how the cancer creates new vessels that help continue its growth
+- Targeted therapy – drugs are used to prevent the cancer from creating new blood vessels that help continue its growth

 - Immunotherapy – treatments that work to stimulate the immune system to better recognize and fight kidney cancer

 - Reconstructive surgery – restores the structure and function of areas affected by kidney cancer and/or kidney cancer treatment

 - Kidney transplant – used if the kidney is removed during treatment or if kidney function doesn't improve with dialysis